 I’d rather create one detailed & transformational article each week than write a short one each day (no offense, Seth).

-I’d rather offer a limited selection of products that get my full attention than sell dozens of products and services that may or may not be worth what they cost (hence doubling down on Platform University).
+I’d rather offer a limited selection of products that get my full attention than sell dozens of products and services that may or may not be worth what they cost.

 I’d rather serve a limited group of customers and ensure each one gets a return on their investment than serve thousands who may or may not succeed.